The National Flower Of The Usa

 The campaign gained momentum throughout the 20th century, with various resolutions and proposals put forth in Congress.
 The final push came in the 1980s, culminating in President Ronald Reagan signing a proclamation that officially designated the rose as the national flower in 1986.
 This act formally recognized the rose's enduring appeal and its deep connection to the American people.

 The rose's symbolism extends beyond mere aesthetics.
-It represents love, peace, friendship, and courage – values that resonate deeply with the American ethos.
+Now, it represents love, peace, friendship, and courage – values that resonate deeply with the American ethos.
 Its thorns serve as a reminder that even the most beautiful things require perseverance and resilience to flourish.
 This multifaceted symbolism makes the rose a particularly fitting emblem for a nation built on ideals and forged through challenges.

 Comprehensive Overview of America's National Flower